People of LoganMarch 19, 2025 / 4 minute read

 New boutique with heart for women

-Maua Boutique is no ordinary gift shop — this Logan store is definitely putting the love into its local community in time for Valentine’s Day.
+Maua Boutique isn’t your ordinary gift shop — this Logan store is putting the love into its local community with goods handmade from the heart.

-The new online store has begun trading just in time for 14 February, Valentine’s Day, selling handmade candles, artisan gifts and floral arrangements, but there is a fabulous twist.
+The new online store, which began trading in February, sells handmade candles, artisan gifts and floral arrangements, but with a twist.

-Maua Boutique is a jobs-focused social enterprise set up by Logan non-profit Ethni to support women from refugee and migrant backgrounds to find their feet in Australia.
+Maua Boutique is a jobs-focused social enterprise set up by Logan non-profit Ethni to create meaningful work for women from refugee and migrant backgrounds.

-In addition to providing a space where young women can get hands-on training and employment, it also creates opportunities for intergenerational connections.
+In addition to providing a space where young women can get hands-on training and employment through floral arranging, candle creation or perfume making, Maua Boutique also creates opportunities for women of all ages to connect.

 ‘Our young women, rich in talent and diverse in background, possess incredible vision and skills.
 Yet, they often face systemic barriers that limit their opportunities for meaningful employment.

-‘The boutique is our way of challenging these barriers by providing a real-world learning experience where young women can develop entrepreneurial and creative skills while earning an income.’
+‘The boutique challenges these barriers by providing a real-world learning experience where young women can develop their entrepreneurial and creative skills while earning an income.’

-Nasteho says the scents and themes of the gifts are inspired by the four corners of the world that the team and their communities represent.
+Nasteho says the scents and themes of the gifts are inspired by all the 4 corners of the world that the team and their communities represent.

-For more information and partnership opportunities, visit the Maua Boutique website.
+For more information visit the Maua Boutique website.

 Your Privacy